 Choosing a vehicle is something that inspires both extreme excitement and serious nerves!
-It’s a huge investment, and requires both research and personal experience.
-Most car companies advertise a wide variety of important features, but the most important is generally safety.
+It’s a huge investment and requires both research and personal experience.
+Most car companies advertise a wide variety of important features, but the most important is generally safe.

 Every car company is held to a certain set of government safety standards, but many go above and beyond to bring the safest products possible to your streets.
 We’ve all seen the videos of the classic crash test dummies, but this is really only the tip of the iceberg when it comes to vehicle safety testing.

 This is one field that has continually expanded as newer vehicle models have become more prevalent.
 Traveling is safer now than it has ever been, and we have years of trial and error to prove it.
 Auto insurance has grown with the industry.
 Certain insurance agencies have actually worked closely with testing facilities to better understand how their policies should work.
 Vehicle safety is much more involved than many of us give it credit for!
 Before you start looking into auto insurance quotes in Arizona, check out some of these testing methods:

 These are the ones best associated with the stereotypical crash testing that many of us have seen on television.
 This involves running a vehicle directly into a wall or even into another vehicle absolutely head-on.
 This is done at a variety of different speeds to understand how the car will react before, during, and after an impact or head-on collision.
 The frontal impact testing can help to determine the safety of the driver and passenger- as well as how the airbags will deploy.

 2. Side Impact Testing